Graduate Business Certificate in Ethics & Compliance

-The Business Certificate in Ethics & Compliance provides access to post-undergraduate level students and professionals seeking very specific academic training.
-These individuals may already have either a graduate degree, or are seeking graduate-level certificate course preparation for their further professional development.
+The Business Certificate in Ethics & Compliance provides access to post-undergraduate level students and professionals seeking specific academic training.
+These individuals may already have a graduate degree or are seeking graduate-level certificate course preparation for their further professional development.

-Ethics and compliance (E&C) specialists work to prevent their organizations from committing errors that violate ethical standards of best practice or regulatory compliance.
+Ethics and Compliance (E&C) specialists work to prevent their organizations from committing errors that violate ethical standards of best practice or regulatory compliance.
 E&C specialists assess a company’s potential adverse or ethical impacts on their stakeholders.
-These specialists may also use analytical tools, such as Enterprise Risk Management (ERM), to proactively measure the effectiveness of ethical practices and assess compliance with U.S. and global regulations by identifying specific situations of risk to an organization’s stakeholders (i.e., employees, customers, suppliers, regulators and communities).
+These specialists may also use analytical tools, such as Enterprise Risk Management (ERM), to proactively measure the effectiveness of ethical practices and assess compliance with U.S. and global regulations by identifying specific situations of risk to an organization’s stakeholders (i.e., employees, customers, suppliers, regulators, and communities).
 Two key areas of need for E&C specialists are leadership in instantiating internal control and strategic planning in various functional areas of a company.
 Their role is to reduce the risk of unethical or illegal activities by individuals working in organizations through the development of policies and procedures to prevent these ethical failures.
-E&C specialists must be able navigate within an organization to instantiate best practices using ethical negotiation skills.
-Examples of tools developed by E&C specialists include developing and supporting corporate codes of conduct, employee training, regulatory compliance processes, analytical assessment and forecasting, negotiation strategies, as well as advisement to top management and senior organizational leaders towards ethical corporate cultures.
+E&C specialists must be able to navigate within an organization to instantiate best practices using ethical negotiation skills.
+Examples of tools developed by E&C specialists include developing and supporting corporate codes of conduct, employee training, regulatory compliance processes, analytical assessment and forecasting, negotiation strategies, as well as advising top management and senior organizational leaders about ethical corporate culture.

 Certificate learning outcomes include developing key skills for students in:

 - ethical issues identification and solutions-based mindsets, (MGMT 850)

 - ethical analysis and data-analytics decision-making models for strategic planning, (MGMT 850)